nasriyasoftware/HyperCloud/README.md

 router.use('*', server.rateLimiter.limitBy.ipAddress(100, 'Page')); // Renders an error page
 ```

-Creating a rate limiter for each resource you want to protect can be exhausting and tedious, luckily, the rate limiter has main limiter that you can configure yourself, and will run before all the dynamic routes.
+Creating a rate limiter for each resource you want to protect can be exhausting and tedious, luckily, the rate limiter has a main limiter that you can configure yourself, and will run before all the dynamic routes.

 ```js
 server.rateLimiter.mainLimiter(server.rateLimiter.limitBy.ipAddress(100, 'Page'));